Fast and Flexible Flow Decompositions in General Graphs via Dominators: Missing proofs

-$(\Leftarrow)$ If $u$ is a leaf in both dominator trees then $\ext{u}$ is clearly $C$-maximal: no other vertex can be added to this sequence by the equivalence of safe sequences and paths in the dominator trees.
+$(\Leftarrow)$ If $u$ is a leaf in both dominator trees then $\ext{u}$ is clearly maximal: no other vertex can be added to this sequence by the equivalence of safe sequences and paths in the dominator trees.

 $(\Rightarrow)$ Let $T_s$ and $T_t$ denote the $s$- and $t$- dominator trees.
-Suppose for a contradiction that $\ext{u}$ is a maximal $C$-safe sequence but $u$ is not a leaf in both dominator trees.
+Suppose for a contradiction that $\ext{u}$ is a maximal safe sequence but $u$ is not a leaf in both dominator trees.
 Moreover, suppose without loss of generality that $u$ is not a leaf in $T_s$ and let $v$ be a blue-child of $u$ in $T_s$.
 Let $k\in\mathbb{N}^+$ be the smallest number such that $dom_s(v,k)=u$, so $u$ is the $k$-th ancestor of $v$ in $T_s$.
 Notice that $u \neq t$ since $u$ is an $s$-dominator.
 Let $w:=dom_t(u,k)$ (note that $w$ may or may not be in $C$).
-First we argue that $u$ has a blue-child $z$ in $T_s$ such that $z$ is strictly $t$-dominated by $w$ and $u$ is not $t$-dominated by $u$.
-We consider two cases.
-If $v \neq w$ then we can take $z = v$: applying~\Cref{lem:st-dom-immediate-relation} to $u,v,k$ we have that $w$ $t$-dominates $v$ and moreover $v$ is not a $t$-dominator of $u$ since $v \neq w$, so $w$ strictly $t$-dominates $v$.
-Otherwise we have $v=w$.
+First we argue that $u$ has a blue-child $z$ in $T_s$ such that $z$ is strictly $t$-dominated by $w$ and $z$ is not a $t$-dominator of $u$, and later argue that $\ext{z}$ contradicts the maximality of $\ext{u}$.
+We do case analysis on the relation between $v$ and $w$.